Hexay/AtlasMatchApiSanitized/README.md

 ```

 ## Error Handling
+- Returns 401 error if API token is missing or invalid
 - Returns 500 error if BattleMetrics token is not configured
 - Handles API errors gracefully with appropriate error messages